schottml/schottml.github.io/website.md

 - (DONE) The **Navbar** needs to be tweaked still.
 Once the CSS for that is done and working, then I can start adding other pages.
 - (DONE) This navbar also requires a **dropdown menu** for "Projects".
 - The Navbar is broken when the screen size is smaller than 700px. **Navbar Mobile** needs fixing.
-- The **Content** panel shows up underneath the navbar, which is gross.
+- (DONE) The **Content** panel shows up underneath the navbar, which is gross.
 This needs to be patched.
 - I need a **headshot** for the header column.
 This is, unfortunately, dependent on me remembering my camera.
-- Update the **header description** to include my work address, work number, and email.
+- (DONE) Update the **header description** to include my work address, work number, and email.
 - Get **posts** working.
 This will be my method for updating projects. [link](https://jekyllrb.com/docs/posts/).
 The format will be blog-like, with a page containing links to all previous posts in reverse chronological order.
+- I'd like to add a **custom 404** page that displays famous quotes.